Timothy Corrigan (interior designer)

 Timothy Corrigan (born 1956/1957) is an interior designer with offices in Los Angeles and Paris.
-His firm, Timothy Corrigan, Inc., specializes in comfortably-elegant interior design and incorporates antiques into most of its projects.
+His firm, Timothy Corrigan, Inc., specializes in interior design and incorporates antiques into most of its projects.
 His clients include European and Middle Eastern royalty, Hollywood celebrities and corporate leaders.

 Early life

 Corrigan grew up in the Hancock Park neighborhood of Los Angeles, but moved with his family when he was 12.
-Decades later, for almost ten years he lived a mere five blocks from his childhood home.
-When he learned the property was on the market, he rushed over to see it, saying it "was love at second sight."
-He says he "sent the owner a photo of me in the swimming pool when I was a little boy, with a note that said, 'Let me come home.'"
+As an established designer he subsequently re-bought and remodelled his childhood home.

 Career

 Prior to forming his design firm in 1998, Corrigan worked in advertising where he was president of international operations for Backer Speilvogel Bates Worldwide, which later became Bates Worldwide, then Saatchi & Saatchi's Bates Worldwide.